-It is a huge honor when others share my content on and offline, but I wanted to take a minute to unpack my sharing policy so we’re on the same page.
-There are definitely several ways to share my content without completely reproducing it or without having to ask me either.
-Don’t even worry about asking about #1-4, but please ask me about #5.
+It is an honor when others share my content, but I wanted to take a minute to unpack my sharing policy so we’re on the same page.

 Certified Real Estate Appraiser